-In its Structured Finance portfolio, Alloy provides growth capital in the form of credit to well-managed companies structured to meet the unique needs and circumstances of the business.
-Alloy Structured Finance investments typically will include a loan (in US dollars or local currency) with cash interest as well as some form equity upside (e.g., warrants).
+In its Structured Finance portfolio, Alloy provides growth capital in the form of credit to well-managed companies tailored to meet the unique needs and circumstances of the business.
+Alloy Structured Finance investments typically will include a loan (in US dollars or Pesos) with cash interest as well as some form equity upside (i.e., or some other type of enhanced return, warrants).

-Grupo Centra is a fast growing operator of British Petroleum-branded gas stations in the Northwest region of Mexico and convenience stores under the VIP Market brand.
-The stores concept is based on a unique aspirational shopping experience anchored in offering premium imported products, an extensive product variety and service 24/7.
+Grupo Centra is an operator of British Petroleum-branded gas stations in the Northwest region of Mexico and convenience stores offering a unique aspirational shopping experience.
+These 64 stores (VIP Market) offer premium imported products and top of the line service 24/7.

-Fidelity Marketing Group is a 17-year old technology-leveraged service company that designs and develops card-linked loyalty marketing services for corporate customers interested in building brand and consumer preference throughout Latin America.
-The Company’s advanced, web-based technology platform provides customers with an unprecedented ability to deliver card-linked loyalty offers and rewards instantly at the merchandiser network point-of-sale.
-The Company has an extensive list of best in class global, regional and local clients including American Express, Mastercard, Visa, BBVA, Citibank, Scotiabank, Santander, Banamex, Banco Compartamos, Circle K, Home Depot, BMW, L’Oreal, Walmart, Soriana, Uber, Prada, Unilever, Bacardi among others.
+Fidelity Marketing Group is a twenty-plus year-old technology-leveraged service company that designs and develops card-linked loyalty marketing services for corporate customers interested in building brand and consumer preference in Latin America.
+The Company’s advanced, web-based technology platform provides customers with an unprecedented ability to deliver card-linked loyalty offers and rewards instantly at the merchandiser network point-of-sale (“POS”).
+The Company has an extensive list of best in class global, regional and local clients including American Express, Mastercard, Visa, BBVA, Citibank, Scotiabank, Santander, Banamex, Liverpool, Banco Compartamos, Walmart, Bacardi, Femsa, Kimberley-Clark, Abbott Labs, Holcim, RCI, Banorte among others.

 IPM Montessori, is a leading network of daycare centers and preschools under the Montessori system in Mexico City and the State of Mexico.
 The Company operates 11 centers serving medium-high and high socioeconomic levels in residential and corporate areas of Mexico City and the State of Mexico.